-Low Value Shipment Value Threshold Increase
+Low-Value Shipment Value Threshold Increase

-Free Trade Agreement Impact
+Free Trade Agreement (FTA) Impact

 The CBSA has harmonized the value for which formal proof of origin is waived at CAD$3300, for all of Canada’s current Free Trade Agreements (FTAs).

 This means that, proof of origin documentation (i.e., Certification of Origin, Certificate of Origin, origin declaration), is not required in order to apply preferential tariff treatment for shipments valued at CAD$3,300 or less.

 Proof of Origin for Shipments Valued at CAD$3,300 and Less